ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/micronaut-elasticsearch/README.md

   curl -i "localhost:8080/api/movies?title=tonya"
   ```

-- To stop the application, press `Ctrl+C` in its terminal
+- To stop the application, press `Ctrl+C` in its terminal.

 ### Docker in JVM Mode

-- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/elasticsearch/micronaut-elasticsearch` folder
+- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/elasticsearch/micronaut-elasticsearch` folder.

-- Clean the target folder
+- Clean the target folder:
   ```bash
   ./mvnw clean
   ```

-- Run the script below to build the Docker image
+- Run the script below to build the Docker image:
   ```bash
   ./build-docker-images.sh
   ```

-- Run the following command to start the container
+- Run the following command to start the container:
   ```bash
   podman run --rm --name micronaut-elasticsearch-jvm \
     -p 9114:8080 -e ELASTICSEARCH_HOST=elasticsearch \